Stars in the Northern Sky

 When living in a remote northern community with very long winter nights it becomes an advantage to be able to look up in the sky and estimate what time it is.
 After spending a few nights frequently comparing the positions of Polaris, the Big Dipper and Cassiopeia with the time on a clock you should soon be able to amaze your friends with your new ability to estimate what time it is by looking at the stars.

 Clyde River is an Inuit hamlet on the arctic coast of Baffin Island, across from Greenland, at about 70 degrees north latitude.
 The community experiences approximately 60 days of continuous darkness every winter without seeing the sun.
-When the sun finally does rise again in late January it only stays in the sky for about a minute or two along the southern horizon at twelve noon and then disappears in a sunset.
+When the sun finally does rise again in late January it only stays in the sky for a couple of minutes along the southern horizon at twelve noon and then disappears in a sunset.
 As there are no trees or other objects to block the view the people living in Clyde River spend most of the winter looking at the stars in the night sky.

 I have observed that a traditional compass with a magnetic needle that is suppose to point toward the north pole does not work properly in many locations across northern Canada.
 I have even used a professional quality mapmaker's compass without achieving any better results.
 Walking a distance of less than 100 meters in an open field with nothing metallic or electrical within sight could often cause the compass needle to change direction by as much as 120 degrees.
 It is possible that many remote places in northern Canada are just too near the North Magnet Pole for a magnetic compass to work properly.
 It is also possible that the compass needle is pointing at concentrations of minerals with strong magnetic properties within the bedrock at many locations throughout northern Canada.